EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/admin.md

 - [ ] The organizer takes photos of the event.

+- [ ] If possible, the organizer records the talks.

 - [ ] The organizer adds photos of the event on https://europroofnet.github.io/.

 - [ ] The organizer sends photos to the science communication coordinators.